agileinsider/nrf52-toolchain/README.md

 It incorporates the following

-* Nordic S132 Soft Device
-* Nordic SDK v6.0.0
 * Embedded GCC 7.3.1 - Q2 2018 Release
+* Nordic S132 Soft Device - v6.1.0
+* Nordic S140 Soft Device - v6.1.0
+* Nordic nRF5 SDK 15.2.0
+* Nordic Command Line Utilities

 It exposes some environment variables making it easy to compile your code which references the SDK